1896

 Embroidered cloth with appeal to vote against the construction of a water pipeline, before 1896

-Alsfeld fresh from the well!Start of the construction of a water supply
+Alsfeld fresh from the well!Construction of a water supply system

-Towards the end of the 19th century, the city’s water supply was provided by a large number of wells throughout the city.
-Due to the increased demand, bottlenecks occurred time and again.
-The city then commissioned a “Commission” to investigate the situation and propose a solution.
-The result was presented in a printed report on April 5, 1892.
-For geological reasons, digging additional wells would not remedy the problem.
-Instead, the commission advocated the construction of a central, general water supply.
+Towards the end of the 19th century, the water supply for the city of Alsfeld was provided by a large number of wells throughout the urban area.
+However, due to increased demand, shortages repeatedly occurred; consequently, the city commissioned a “Commission” to investigate the situation and propose a solution.
+On April 5, 1892, the findings were presented in a printed report.
+The commission concluded that digging additional wells was not a viable solution for geological reasons and instead advocated for the construction of a central, general water supply system.

-Since the construction and operation of a water supply required not inconsiderable expenditure, the costs were apportioned.
-Each user had to pay connection and operating fees.
-This caused some resentment.
-In particular, it was argued that in large parts of the city, and especially in the old town, the water supply was sufficiently guaranteed by public and private pumps and was also free of charge.
-Why do we need an expensive system for everyone?
-The resistance was organized under the motto: “Brouche mer e Wasserleiring – mehr ho de Bomb verm Haus”.
+The costs for the construction and operation of the water supply were distributed among the residents.
+Every user had to pay connection and operating fees, which led to widespread resentment.
+Critics argued that the water supply in large parts of the Old Town was sufficiently guaranteed by public and private pumps and was, moreover, free of charge.
+Why then install an expensive system for everyone?
+Resistance formed under the local dialect motto: “Brouche mer e Wasserleiring – mer ho de Bomb verm Haus” (Do we need a water main?
+We have the pump in front of the house).